HackClub-Coppell/Club-Information/README.md

 ###Members
 To see a full list of our members, see hackcoppell.com/members.html.

-###Curriculum
+###Workshops
-To see a full list of our curriculum, see hackcoppell.com/curriculum.html.
+To view all the Hack Club curriculum, see hackcoppell.com/workshops.html.